How It Works - Email to PDF for Outlook

 You can, of course, also customize what metadata information from the email is used to name the generated PDF file.

-Merging an email and attachments as one PDF file
+Combine an email and attachments as one PDF file

 In advanced mode, use the up and down arrow buttons to change the sequence or, drag and drop files using your mouse in the order you want.
 To exclude a particular attachment from being included in the one pdf file, simply uncheck the box.